-For illustrations and definitions of the parts of the chainsaw see the chapter on "Main Parts of Saw".
+Parts of the chainsaw; for illustrations and definitions of the parts see the chapter on "Main Parts of Saw".

 Never modify a chainsaw in any way.
 Only attachments and parts supplied by STIHL or expressly approved by STIHL for use with the specific STIHL saw models are authorized.
 Although certain unauthorized attachments are useable with the STIHL powerhead, their use may, in fact, be extremely dangerous.